-He came to AJC as an experienced Jewish professional, having served for 10 years at the American Jewish Joint Distribution Committee (JDC) aiding the rebirth of Jewish life in the Former Soviet Union, and three years as the Director of Dor Chadash, a non-profit startup which engaged young professionals in the New York area.
+He came to AJC as an experienced Jewish professional, having served for 10 years at the American Jewish Joint Distribution Committee (JDC) aiding the rebirth of Jewish life in the Former Soviet Union, and three years as the founding Director of Dor Chadash, a non-profit startup which engaged young professionals in the New York area.

 Richman was a practicing attorney and investment banker before becoming a Jewish professional.
 He worked at a firm specializing in international law and in public finance at Merrill Lynch.
 He received his undergraduate degree in finance from the University of Pennsylvania’s Wharton School, and he earned his law degree from Brooklyn Law School.
 Scott subsequently completed an executive certificate program at Columbia University’s Business School in nonprofit management.